sumi2202/Data-Management-Project/README.md

 A wellness website that tracks several aspects of health based on relational data that is inputted by users.
 Maintaining inclusivity and wellbeing as a priority, Meliora keeps track the progression of users in categories such as physical goals, sleep, diet, mood, and sleep.
 Users are able to access useful tips, articles, and videos in the resource pages that exist within the website.

 ### Installation/Execution Instructions
 To successfully run Meliora, please ensure all files are downloaded and are in the same directory.
 This website supports the Windows OS.
 As there are PHP files, there should be a local server running on the user's machine.
+Bootstrap must be downloaded and placed into the same directory.
 Once the files are placed into the same directory of the local server:

 Install django using the "pip install django" in the cmd.